Quicklist: Different Types of Cottonwood Trees

 Cottonwoods look really attractive with their white fluffy cotton ball flowers hanging from a colossal tree against a backdrop of large green leaves.

 With the visual appeal that they add, it is no surprise that different species of cottonwoods, as well as their cultivars and hybrids, are often planted by homeowners with a large expanse of land or a vast area dedicated for gardening.

 Given their rapid growth pattern, cottonwoods are often planted with the objective of collecting wood from it later on.
 In less than a decade, a cottonwood tree can yield a large amount of wood that can hardly be obtained from any other source in the same time period.

 However, although cottonwoods are a type of hardwood trees, their wood is relatively soft and fibrous.
 This makes it suitable for manufacturing cheap but sufficiently strong items such as shipping crates and pallet boxes.

 Restoring or Improving Natural Land

 The enormous, deep-reaching roots of cottonwoods hold the soil in place, making it perfect for reducing soil erosion as well as slowing down floodwater runoff.
-Moreover, these trees are a habitat for wildlife and therefore, promote a healthy ecosystem.
+Moreover, the trees are a habitat for wildlife and promote a healthy ecosystem.